home-assistant/home-assistant.io/source/_components/vlc-telnet.markdown

   required: true
   type: string
 host:
   description: The hostname or IP address where the VLC Player is running.
-The default value is *localhost*
-  required: false
+  required: true
   type: string
 port:
   description: The port number where the VLC Player is running.
 The default value is *4212*